Pyrofoux/SentiAnt/README.md

 # SentiAnt

-An introduction to AI as a game where you program the behavior of an anthill.
-Bring the cookie to your queen before the others!
+A game to playfully introduce AI to curious people.
+Program the behavior of an anthill and bring the cookie to your queen before the others!

 All relevant information are in the wiki pages.
 (Warning: French)